GoGoKo699/Hopf-ansatz/README.md

 ![Qibo layerwise-circuit safeguard output](VQE_qibo.png)

 The included panel shows the sampled layerwise-circuit trajectories tracking the exact-gradient trajectories and approaching the exact ground-energy lines for both local toy Hamiltonians.
-This is a circuit-realizability check for the Hopf gradient-access protocol, not a synthetic stress-test result.
+This is a local circuit-realizability check for the Hopf gradient-access protocol, not a synthetic stress-test result or an asymptotic gate-count benchmark.

 ## Reproducibility notes